making/rsc/README.md

 ### Basic Authentication

-[Basic Authentication](https://github.com/rsocket/rsocket/issues/272) is not a part of `Authentication Extension`.
+[Basic Authentication](https://github.com/rsocket/rsocket/issues/272) is not a part of Authentication Extension.
 It was implemented by Spring Security 5.2 before the spec was standardized.

 `rsc` supports Basic Authentication for the backward compatibility with Spring Security 5.2.